petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 especially if they weren't required to do so.

-However, I want to emphasize that curating a repro pack should not be a stage that happens at the end of the project.
+However, I want to emphasize that curating a repro pack should not be thought of as a stage that happens at the end of the project.
 Continuous reproducibility would have us using a repro pack for the entire project lifecycle, literally as the place to perform and keep all the work, and it would follow a few important rules we will discuss later.